Texas bills would ban schools from serving as polling sites

 Why it matters: Texas regularly has lower voter turnout than the rest of the country, and the state has repeatedly added new restrictions tied to voting.

 - Changes to early and in-person voting during the 2021 legislative session included banning drive-thru voting, changing mail-in ballot ID requirements and allowing partisan poll watchers.

-Driving the news: Republican state Rep. Carrie Isaac from the New Braunfels area has filed House Bill 2390 and House Bill 4465 that would prohibit primary, secondary and higher education campuses from serving as polling locations.
+Driving the news: Republican state Rep. Carrie Isaac from Hays County has filed House Bill 2390 and House Bill 4465, which would prohibit primary, secondary and higher education campuses from serving as polling locations.